-Written: Jessica published "10 Habits For Better Mental Well-Being in Lockdown" on April 23rd, an article packed with practical thoughts and lots of links to research supporting those ideas.
+Written: Mind: Unlocked's co-founder Jessica wrote "10 Habits For Better Mental Well-Being in Lockdown", an article packed with practical thoughts and lots of links to research supporting those ideas.

-Audio: A bitesize 15 minute podcast with Niraj from Shelf Help published on April 6th covers what he is currently doing to look after his mental, physical and spiritual well-being and some top quick-fire practical tips.
+Audio: A bitesize 15 minute podcast with Niraj covers what he was doing to look after his mental, physical and spiritual well-being during the UK's first lockdown, and some top quick-fire practical tips.

-Audio: Niraj joined mindful drinking movement Club Soda's podcast on March 30th exploring dealing with uncertainty, meditation, drinking and coping with kids.
+Audio: Niraj joined mindful drinking movement Club Soda's podcast exploring dealing with uncertainty, meditation, drinking and coping with kids.
 Related, our friend and drinks expert Camille Vidal recorded a podcast exploring conscious consumption and our relationship with alcohol during this time at home.

-Written: Jessica published this insightful article on March 13th covering a bunch of practical ways to mentally and emotionally cope better.
+Written: Jessica published this insightful article covering a bunch of practical ways to mentally and emotionally cope better.
 In particular she has some great research-led tips on maintaining healthy relationships whilst isolated.

-Written: Niraj put together his early COVID-19 thoughts on March 16th in a short 10 slide visual piece titled “Mental Balance in a Coronavirus Reality”.
+Written: Niraj put together his early COVID-19 thoughts in a short 10 slide visual piece titled “Mental Balance in a Coronavirus Reality”.

 Some Good News

-Positive climate change: Around the world we’ve seen positive climate change reports as we collectively pause on our travel, production and consumption habits and let the planet breathe.
+Positive climate change: Around the world during the first lockdowns we saw positive climate change reports as we collectively pause on our travel, production and consumption habits and let the planet breathe.
 This report on NASA's website explores reduced air pollution and lower carbon dioxide emissions in areas under coronavirus quarantine.
 Air pollution in UK cities is falling - echoed in many other places in the world - but contrary to many reports, dolphins have not reappeared in Venice's canals and Bill Gates did not pen a beautiful message about the what the pandemic is teaching us.
 We fact check everything.